-• Acland Falls is a beautiful 14-meter horsetail cascade located in Peel Forest Park Scenic Reserve, Canterbury, New Zealand.
+- Acland Falls is a striking 14-meter horsetail waterfall located in Peel Forest Park Scenic Reserve, Canterbury, New Zealand.

-• The falls are best viewed after rain, surrounded by lush native flora like fuchsia and kōwhai.
+- The falls are most impressive after rain, framed by vibrant native flora such as fuchsia and kōwhai.

-• Access to Acland Falls involves a short, easy to moderate hike of approximately one hour return.
+- Access to Acland Falls requires a short, easy to moderate hike of about one hour return.

-• The area is rich in biodiversity, attracting various bird species and offering scenic views throughout the trail.
+- The surrounding area teems with biodiversity, hosting native bird species and offering scenic vistas along the trail.

-• Nearby attractions include Emily Falls and the Geraldine Visitor Centre for additional exploration and information.
+- Nearby attractions like Emily Falls and the Geraldine area provide additional opportunities for exploration and discovery.

 Location and Accessibility

-Acland Falls is located in the picturesque Peel Forest Park Scenic Reserve in the Canterbury region of New Zealand's South Island.
+Acland Falls is situated in the picturesque Peel Forest Park Scenic Reserve in Canterbury, on New Zealand’s South Island.
+This stunning location is near the quaint town of Geraldine, within the Rangitata Gorge area, making it an accessible day trip from Timaru.

 Hiking the Acland Falls Track